 Read through all tabs on the 'Know Before You Go' page

-We've tried to cover everything that is different this year at Cannon on the Know Before You Go page, which covers everything from buying tickets, parking, new covid policies, where to boot up, food & beverage offerings and more.
+We've tried to cover everything that has changed over the past year and continues to change this year at Cannon, on the Know Before You Go page, which covers everything from buying tickets, parking, updated covid policies, where to boot up, food & beverage offerings and more.
 Read thoroughly so you're not surprised when you arrive.
-This year is going to be different.
-That's OK.
-We're good at different.
-With your help and preparedness, we can continue to enjoy the season in its entirety.
+With your help and preparedness, we can continue to enjoy another season in its entirety.

 Proper clothing, equipment & essentials

 The two most important layers are the ones closest to your skin and the one on the outside.
 The best underlayers are absorbent and "wick" perspiration away from your skin.
 The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer & COVID appropriate face covering (strongly recommended) and a hat or helmet.
 For children, as well as adults, the best way to stay warm is to dress in layers.
 As conditions and weather change, you'll want the option to add or remove layers to adjust to temperature.
 Remember, you will NOT be able to store bags or extra gear in the lodge so plan appropriately.

 Infrared and ultraviolet rays can be extremely harmful to your eyes, especially at higher altitudes.
 Snow also reflects sun rays, making them even more intense.
 Sunscreen and SPF lipbalm are always recommended to prevent sun damage to your skin.
 Good quality sunglasses and goggles are an important investment.
 Wind, blowing snow, cold, rain or fog can be very uncomfortable on your eyes.
 Always bring both sunglasses and goggles with you as weather changes rapidly in the mountains.